Locally Constrained Representations in Reinforcement Learning: Locally Constrained Representations

 \subsection{Algorithm}

 The core idea of this method is to impose a constraint on the representation of a state and to encourage it to be linearly predictable by the representations of nearby states.
 This learning formulation is inspired by locally linear embeddings \cite{doi:10.1126/science.290.5500.2323}, where the embeddings are constrained to be linearly representable by the nearest data points.
-Here we define the neighbourhood to be a window of $K$ states in the sequence of transitions that are chosen by the current behaviour policy.
+Here we define the neighborhood to be a window of $K$ states in the sequence of transitions that are chosen by the current behavior policy.
 In this way, the representation of a state takes into consideration neighboring states instead of only focusing on the RL objective, which can improve generalization.
-However, we do not want features that are completely unrelated to the main task, so we only impose a \textit{soft constraint} on the representation.
+However, we do not want features that are completely unrelated to the main task, thus we only impose a \textit{soft constraint} on the representation.

-We need to keep a batch of state transitions of size $B$, on the basis of which we constrain the representations.
-Since RL is online, we need additional memory to keep track of the samples.
-If the main RL algorithm already uses an experience replay buffer \cite{Lin2004SelfImprovingRA,mnih2015humanlevel}, we can directly take the last $B$ samples from the buffer.
+We need to keep a batch of state transitions of size $B$, based on which we constrain the representations.
+Since we experimented with online \gls{rl}, we need additional memory to keep track of the samples.
+If the main \gls{rl} algorithm already uses an experience replay buffer \cite{Lin2004SelfImprovingRA,mnih2015humanlevel}, we can directly take the last $B$ samples from the buffer.
 More training samples mean better state-space coverage and better generalization.
 So higher batch sizes are often better and this comes as a trade-off with respect to compute and memory requirements.

-Once we have a batch, $B$, of states, we obtain $K$ neighbours of each sample from the trajectory, assuming total sequence length is $K+1$, including the sample itself.
+Once we have a batch, $B$, of states, we obtain $K$ neighbors of each sample from the trajectory, assuming the total sequence length is $K+1$, including the sample itself.
 We then add a constraint to encourage the representation of the sample to be predictable by the representations of the neighbors.
+We describe how this algorithm integrates with \gls{rl} in Algorithm~\ref{alg:LCR}.